ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 ### Tooltip click through trigger (`"on": "story-click-through"`)

-The `story-click-through` trigger is fired when clicking on a previously opened tooltip.
+The `story-click-through` trigger is fired when clicking on a tooltip.

 To use it, specify the trigger on your `"triggers"` property of your analytics configuration, accompanied by the `"tagName"` of the element you want to track.